marianoktm/Corrosion-1-Penetration-Testing-Report/README.md

 The final reproduction guide.

 It documents the procedures necessary to reproduce the penetration testing activity and validate the documented findings in the laboratory environment.

+### `REPRODUCTION GUIDE - CORROSION 1.pdf`

+The presentation of the penetration testing activity.

+It highlights the key steps that were followed to execute the penetration testing assessment.

 ## Assessment Target